taher-dev/Shell-Employee-Management-System/README.md

 ## Managing Employee Records

 - To add an employee, follow the prompts after selecting the add option.
-- To view an employee, enter the employee ID when prompted.
 - To delete an employee, provide the employee ID of the record you wish to remove.
 - To list all employees, select the list option.
+- To update employee record, enter the employee ID of the record you wish to update.

 ## Notes